eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.10 Authentic Sources

 Authentic Sources are public or private repositories or systems, recognised or required by law, containing attributes about natural or legal persons.
 Authentic Sources are sources for attributes on, for instance, address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, or financial and company data.

 Authentic Sources are required to provide an interface to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
-Authentic Sources may also issue PuB-EEAs themselves if they meet the requirements of the [eIDAS 2.0] Regulation.
+Authentic Sources may act as PuB-EAA Providers if they meet the requirements of the [eIDAS 2.0] Regulation, see [Section 3.7](#37-electronic-attestation-of-attributes-issued-by-or-on-behalf-of-a-public-sector-body-responsible-for-an-authentic-source-pub-eaa-providers).
 In Figure 1 this is indicated by the arrow 'provides qualified data'.

-It is up to the Member States to define terms and conditions for the provisioning of these Pub-EAAs, but PuB-EAA Providers will comply with the technical specifications, standards, and procedures applicable to QEAA Providers.

 ### 3.11 Relying Parties